- Junior high schools 7:40 a.m.-2:15 p.m.

-If your child is unable to attend school or participate remotely, please call your school attendance line to report the absence and the reason, before the start of the school day.
+If your child is unable to attend school, please call your school attendance line to report the absence and the reason, before the start of the school day.
 Please ensure you call even if your child is missing only part of the day (for example, to attend a doctor’s appointment).
 Please call each day your child is absent.

 If your child misses more than six days in a trimester, a note from the doctor can be required before the absence is excused.
 If notes from the doctor are not received, your child could be considered truant.
 Please restrict vacations and other nonessential absences to days when school is not in session.

 District 54 releases children early for staff development every Wednesday, beginning the first week of school.
 By dismissing students 30 minutes early on Wednesdays and having staff members continue working for an extra hour, 90 minutes a week can be devoted to enhancing instructional practices.
 In addition, students will not have school September 15, 2021; and January 26 and May 4, 2022, so that staff can participate in in-service meetings.
 Early childhood classes do not meet on half days.